oroinc/documentation/user_guide/intro_nav_shortcuts.rst

 |

-- To see all the available shortcut actions, click *"See the full list"* link
+- To see all the available shortcut actions, click *"See the full list"* link.

 |